simple-last-fm-scrobbler/sls/README.md

 can then get music recommendations and view you listening history and statistics at Last.fm.

+A test apk of the next version, v1.4.4, can be found on the [downloads section](https://github.com/tgwizard/sls/downloads).
+This will be released around 2012-10-22.

 More info about scrobbling can be found on [Last.fm's FAQ](http://www.last.fm/help/faq?category=Scrobbling#201).

 **If anyone wants to take part in developing this app further, I'm looking for contributors.
 Please email me, or just fork and code away.**